dagger/dagger/docs/zenith/developer/python/419481-quickstart.md

   dagger mod init --name=potato --sdk=python
   ```

-  This will generate a `dagger.json` module file, an initial `main.py` source file, as well as a generated `dagger.gen.go` and `internal` folder for the generated module code.
+  This will generate a `dagger.json` module file, initial `src/main.py` and `pyproject.toml` files, as well as a generated `sdk` folder for local development.

 1. Test the module.
-Run the generated `main.go` with the `dagger call` command:
+Run the generated `main.py` with the `dagger call` command:

   ```sh
   dagger call container-echo --string-arg 'Hello daggernauts!'